 - Lack of interest in previously enjoyed activities

 - Thoughts of self harm or harming the baby

 - Change in appetite

-Postpartum depression can strike any woman, but there are certain factors that place some at greater risk.
+Postpartum depression can affect anyone who has given birth, but there are certain factors that place some at greater risk.
 These include history of depression (personally or family), medical problems during or after pregnancy, lack of support or presence of abuse at home, alcohol or drug abuse.

 Postpartum depression can be difficult to treat.
 Many women are resistant to taking daily medications (antidepressants) which might take a few weeks to work.
 Many mothers express concern about drugs getting into the breast milk that nourishes the child.
 Ketamine offers a safe alternative.